 (1) The board of examiners appoints examiners and observers - insofar as required by these exam regulations - for each exam.
-The board may delegate the appointments to the head of the board.
+The board may allow the head of the board of examiners to make the appointments.
 Suggestions by the candidate for potential examiners may be taken into account; however the candidate does not have the right to have his/her suggestion taken into account.
 The observer is to take minutes of the proceedings.
 Only persons with a degree in the relevant degree course or equivalent may be appointed as observers.

-(2) Only University academic teaching staff, University academics with habilitation, and other academic staff at the University who have been appointed by the board of examiners at the suggestion of the faculty board are authorized to conduct examinations.
+(2) Only academic teaching staff, academics with habilitation, and other academic staff appointed by the President's Office at the suggestion of the Dean's Office are authorized to conduct examinations.
 Other members of the academic staff, such as assistant lecturers, may act as examiners under exceptional circumstances only if there are not enough examiners available under (1) and if they have a qualification in the examined subject which is at least the equivalent of the degree for which the examination is taking place.

-(3) For module-specific exams, the member of teaching staff under (2) who taught the relevant classes is the examiner unless some other arrangement is made; the exams are conducted by one examiner, unless some other arrangement is set out in the exam regulations or the module handbook.
-If an examiner is unable to carry out an exam, the board of examiners appoints another member of staff who is involved in the teaching of the Master's program and who is an authorized examiner.
-If a repeat exam is conducted on module-specific assessed coursework within the framework of the regular exam timetable, then the examiner is the member of teaching staff scheduled for this regular exam date.
+(3) For course-related exams, the member of teaching staff under (2) who taught the relevant classes is the examiner unless some other arrangement is made; the exams are conducted by one examiner, unless some other arrangement is set out in these exam regulations or the module handbook.
+If an examiner is unable to carry out an exam, the board of examiners applints another member of staff who is involved in the teaching of the Master's program and who is an authorized examiner.
+If a repeat exam is conducted on course-related assessed coursework within the framework of the regular exam timetable, then the examiner is the member of teaching staff scheduled for this regular exam date.
 If the repeat exam is not conducted within the framework of regular exam dates, an examiner will be appointed.